 The University of Birmingham has a worldwide reputation for work in Corpus Linguistics, and is the home of 450 million-word Bank of English corpus.
 This provides access to data which helps researchers to answer important questions about language.
 For example: What are the 500 most frequent words in the language?
 Are they the same for spoken and written English?
 Is the use of any largely confined to negative and interrogative clauses (as many grammars would have us believe)?
 The aim is to help you become familiar with corpus analysis techniques so that you can carry out your own corpus research projects and/or use corpora in your day-to-day work.

 - Language Teaching Methodology.
-You will be introduced to a number of concepts central to the methodology of teaching second languages.
-You will encounter a wide range of ideas, which we hope will allow you to reflect on your own teaching experience.
+You will examine a number of concepts central to the methodology of teaching second languages.
+Our primary intention is to introduce you to a wide range of ideas which we hope will allow you to reflect on your own teaching and learning experience.

 - Classroom Research and Research Methods.
-You will explore concepts and techniques used in research in and into second language classrooms.
+You will be introduced to concepts and techniques used in research carried out in second language classrooms.
 This involves looking at two traditions: ‘action’ research, which usually involves examining classroom interactions with the intent of modifying or improving teacher behaviour; and experimental research, which involves looking at linguistic or other outcomes, with the purpose of making general statements about, for example, how language is (best) acquired.

-- Introduction to Translation Studies.
-This introduces the most significant aspects of translation in terms of theory and practice.
-It concentrates on general issues that arise when a text is rendered into another language by drawing on key areas in linguistic and textual analysis.
-The process and product of translation are considered in relation to social and cultural contexts.
-The theoretical background is exemplified by a variety of translated texts from different languages.
+This module introduces the most significant aspects of translation in terms of theory and practice.
+General issues that arise when a text is rendered into another language will be considered by drawing on key areas in linguistic and textual analysis.
+The process and product of translations will be discussed in relation to social and cultural contexts.
+The theoretical background will be exemplified by a variety of translated texts from different languages.